ajj8866/facebook_mkt/README.md

 | trim_data | Distils outliers based on price.
 By default any items with a price greater than the 95th quantile is removed though this may be adjusted |
 | allTables | A class method constructing an instance of the class using all files within the data_files folder |

-## clean_images.py
+#### CleanImages
-Constructs **CleanImages** class which inherits from CleanData.
 Used specifically for images version of json files with methods used to customise images to different specifications.

 | Method Name | Method Description |
 | --- | --- |